 Each puff of each cigarette contains a mixture of thousands of compounds, including more than 60 well-established carcinogens.
 In fact, smoke from tobacco combustion contains numerous harmful chemicals, including, but not limited to, carbon monoxide, nicotine, nitrogen oxides and cadmium Poisons in tobacco smoke can damage or change a cell’s DNA.With DNA functions as the cellular “instruction manual”, it controls a cells normal growth and function.
 Carcinogens form covalent bonds with DNA which accumulate to cause permanent mutations in critical genes.
 By damaging these genes, it can no longer regulate itself, triggering the formation of malignant tumours.
 These genes can affect the functioning of a multitude of organs whether it be the bladder or the voice box.

 It’s these toxins in cigarette smoke which can weaken the body’s immune system, and both its innate and adaptive response.
 This makes it harder to not only respond opportunistic diseases but also to less likely to provide a full immune response against cancers. making it harder to kill cancer cells.
 When this happens, cancer cells grow uncontrollably.
-Growing evidence has indicated the positive association of cigarette smoking with abnormality of innate immune responses although the potential mechanisms are still poorly understood.
+Growing evidence has indicated the positive association of cigarette smoking with abnormality of innate immune responses although the potential mechanisms are still poorly understood, some people is option for other options as vaping as is more healthier than tobacco, and you can also get the devices needed for this from a vape shop online.

 One worrying statistic is certainly that smoking is a consistent environmental risk factor for the development of pancreatic adenocarcinoma.
 Pancreatic adenocarcinoma is one of the leading causes of cancer death in the world.
 This cancer is particularly aggressive because not only can it metastasise early but also it is often identified at significantly later stages.
 With it being particularly difficult to treat, the global healthcare profession arguably just do not have the tools to effectively diagnose and treat pancreatic cancer currently which only makes smoking a more dangerous activity.
 Yet, as early detection and treatment is slowly beginning to be implemented in all sectors of healthcare, especially within primary care providers to improve the case fatality rate of pancreatic cancer.